-With only two members of the original Who line-up remaining demand for good Who related memorabilia has increased dramatically in the last few years and prices have risen correspondingly.
-Interest is at a maximum for early period material when The Who were performing as The Detours and then as the High Numbers.
-A Detours poster in excellent condition could be valued at £10,000 upwards
+With only two members of the original The Who line-up remaining, demand for good Who related memorabilia has increased dramatically in the last few years and prices have risen correspondingly.
+Interest is at a maximum for early period material when The Who were performing as The Detours and then as The High Numbers.
+A Detours poster in excellent condition could be valued at £10,000 upwards.

-We will pay around £600 for a set of Who signatures on one page from an autograph album, more on a photograph.
+We will pay around £600 for a set of The Who signatures on one page from an autograph album and more on a photograph.